Best Wireless Headphones for Note 10 and Note 10+ Android Central 2021

 Best Workout Buds: Jaybird Tarah Pro

 Looking to work out but don't want to carry a charging case around?
 The Jaybird Tarah Pro are your best bet.
 With up to 14 hours of battery life on a single charge, you'll be able to run a marathon before the battery runs out.
-While the battery life is great, the Tarah Pros use a proprietary connector for charging, so you'll need to make sure you have enough juice for your day.
+While the battery life is great, they use a proprietary connector for charging, so you'll need to make sure you have enough juice for your day or carry the cable with you if you're low on juice.

-The Tarah Pros don't have that many smart features despite being a pair of wireless buds.
+The earbuds don't have that many smart features despite being wireless earbuds.
 They have physical controls on either bud and can activate your digital assistant of choice (Bixby or Assistant depending on which you have set up).
-There's no auto-pause feature when you remove a bud and there's no hands-free voice assistant's here.
+There's no auto-pause feature when you remove a bud and there's no hands-free voice assistant, either.

 - Excellent sound quality